cl6udzx/FontsForProgramming/README.md

 <img src="https://user-images.githubusercontent.com/101124008/196043970-78bb8e43-d0ba-4cab-8ca2-c375aa7ed2a8.png" alt="Source Code Pro" width="800">

-Cascadia Code is the default font for the Windows Terminal and Visual Studio and coincidentally is the font I use in vscode, It includes a default, mono, italic, and cursive font, and it also has extra support for embedding Powerline symbols.
+Cascadia Code is the default font for the **Windows Terminal** and **Visual Studio** and coincidentally is the font I use in vscode, It includes a default, **mono, italic, and cursive font**, and it also has extra support for embedding Powerline symbols.

 it’s open-source too, so you can try it out yourself.